 She then prints the images with archival inks on paper made for watercolor painting.
 Some of these printed images she further paints or draws on to create subtle enrichments.
 She has flirted with other media, such as a series of collages made from encaustic wax on wood panels.

 1988 – International Photographer magazine’s Photographer of the Year

 1992 – Art of California magazine’s Gold Medal Discovery Award

 1990 – Winner of New Names/New Faces competition at Santa Fe East Gallery, Santa Fe, NM

 1995 – Best of Show at Del Mar Exposition, Del Mar, CA

 1996 – Best of Show at Art Photography Competition, Fallbrook, CA

-You can get in touch with Judy Mandolf and order giclee prints of various sizes through her website: www.judymandolf.com
+You can find many of Judy’s images reproduced on stretched canvas, giclee, and as high-quality art prints.
+To get in touch with Judy Mandolf and order giclee prints of various sizes through her website, visit: www.judymandolf.com